Beaulewis1977/gemini-context-extension/README.md

 ## What It Does

-This extension adds two powerful tools to your Gemini CLI that solve critical visibility gaps:
+This extension adds three powerful tools to your Gemini CLI that solve critical visibility gaps:

-1. **Context Window Tracker** - Real-time monitoring of your token usage and context capacity
+1. **Context Window Tracker** - Real-time monitoring of your token usage and context capacity across all Gemini models
-2. **Cost Estimator** - Accurate API cost calculations with model comparisons
+2. **Cost Estimator** - Accurate API cost calculations with comprehensive model comparisons and savings analysis
+3. **Model Comparison** - Side-by-side comparison of all Gemini models with pricing, context windows, and cost estimates

 ### Why You Need This

-- ❌ **Before**: No idea how much context you're using or what it costs
+- ❌ **Before**: No idea how much context you're using, what it costs, or which model to choose
-- ✅ **After**: Complete visibility into token usage and costs with optimization recommendations
+- ✅ **After**: Complete visibility into token usage and costs with optimization recommendations and model comparison

 ## Features

 ### 🎯 Context Window Tracker

 - **Real-time Analysis**: See exactly how your context window is being used
+- **All Models Supported**: Track context for Gemini 2.5 Pro, 2.5 Flash, 2.5 Flash-Lite, 2.0 Flash, 1.5 Pro, and 1.5 Flash
 - **Component Breakdown**: Understand token distribution across system, tools, MCP servers, extensions, and context files
 - **Multiple Views**: Compact, standard, and detailed modes for different use cases
+- **Model-Specific Insights**: Get context window information specific to each model (1M or 2M tokens)
 - **Smart Recommendations**: Get actionable suggestions for optimization

 ### 💰 Cost Estimator

-- **Accurate Pricing**: Calculate costs based on current Gemini model pricing
+- **Accurate Pricing**: Calculate costs based on latest 2025 Gemini model pricing
+- **Latest Models**: Full support for Gemini 2.5 Pro and 2.5 Flash
+- **Tiered Pricing**: Automatically handles models with different rates for small vs large prompts
-- **Model Comparison**: See cost differences across all Gemini models
+- **Comprehensive Comparison**: See cost differences across ALL Gemini models with savings analysis
 - **Budget Planning**: Estimate costs for multiple requests
 - **Cost Breakdown**: Input vs output token costs clearly separated
+- **Smart Recommendations**: Get suggestions for cost savings by switching models

+### 📊 Model Comparison

+- **Complete Model Information**: Names, descriptions, and capabilities for all Gemini models
+- **Pricing Details**: Input and output token costs for each model
+- **Context Windows**: See maximum context capacity (1M or 2M tokens)
+- **Cost Estimates**: Calculate what each model would cost for your current usage
+- **Sorted by Cost**: Models automatically sorted from cheapest to most expensive
+- **Easy Decision Making**: Quickly find the best model for your needs and budget

 ## Installation